Roddy Piper: Georgia and Mid-Atlantic (1980–1983)

-In the early 1980s, Piper ventured to the Mid-Atlantic territory where he beat Jack Brisco for the Mid-Atlantic title.
-He also defeated Ric Flair for the US belt which turned into a feud.
+In the early 1980s, Piper ventured to Mid-Atlantic Championship Wrestling where he beat Jack Brisco for the NWA Mid-Atlantic Heavyweight Championship.
+He also defeated Ric Flair for the NWA United States Heavyweight Championship (Mid-Atlantic version) which turned into a feud.

 From 1981 to 1982, Piper served as a commentator on Georgia Championship Wrestling (GCW) and feuded with the likes of Bob Armstrong, Dick Slater, and Tommy Rich.
 During the summer of 1982, Piper became a fan favorite after knocking out Don Muraco and Ole Anderson to save broadcast partner Gordon Solie from Muraco, who had grown angry at Solie questioning his tactics.
 In Wrestling to Rasslin, Gerald W. Morton and George M. O'Brien described the transformation: "the drama finally played itself out on television when one of his [Piper's] hired assassins, Don Muraco, suddenly attacked the commentator Gordon Solie.
 Seeing Solie hurt, Piper unleashed his Scottish fury on Muraco.
 In the week that followed, like Achilles avenging Patroklas, he slaughtered villain after villain....
 In the arenas fans chanted his name throughout his matches."

 In 1982, Piper was fired because of showing up late for a match.
 He went to Puerto Rico for a month and was booked by Jim Barnett shortly thereafter.
 Piper returned to the Georgia area in the summer of 1983 to aid Tommy Rich during his rivalry with Buzz Sawyer.
 Eventually, Piper moved back to Jim Crockett Promotions.
 As a fan favorite, Piper feuded with Sgt.
 Slaughter, Ric Flair, and Greg Valentine.
-Piper's feud with Valentine culminated in a dog collar match at the first Starrcade.
+Piper's feud with Valentine culminated in a dog collar match at Starrcade '83: A Flare for the Gold.
 Valentine broke Piper's left eardrum during the match, causing Piper to permanently lose 50–75% percent of his hearing.
 This became known as "The Year of the Ear".

+New Japan Pro-Wrestling (1977, 1978)

+Piper debuted in New Japan Pro-Wrestling (NJPW) in August 1977 as part of its Toukon Series, teaming with Blackjack Mulligan in a loss to Antonio Inoki and Riki Choshu.
+Over the following weeks, he faced opponents including Inoki, Choshu, Seiji Sakaguchi, Kantaro Hoshino, and Osamu Kido.
+Piper returned to NJPW for a second tour in March 1978 as part of its Big Fight Series, this time wrestling under a mask as the "Masked Canadian".
+His bouts during the second tour included teaming with Masked Superstar in a loss to Haruka Eigen and Strong Kobayashi at the Tokyo Summerland and teaming with Ivan Koloff to defeat Haruka Eigen and Riki Choshu in Tokyo's Kuramae Kokugikan.